 How to understand an ESG score

-Trying to make sense of an ESG score, especially when around 10 to 15 major ESG rating agencies have their own rating scales and reporting formats can be very challenging.
-For investors, there’s a lot of research to do, especially if you choose to create an ESG-style investment portfolio by yourself.
+Trying to make sense of an ESG score, especially when around 10 to 15 major ESG rating agencies have their rating scales and reporting formats, can be very challenging.
+There’s a lot of research for investors, especially if you create an ESG-style investment portfolio yourself.

-When portfolio managers develop an Environmental, Social, and Governance investing strategy, they typically consider ESG ratings from over three different agencies in the process of creating their models.
+When portfolio managers develop an environmental, social, and governance investing strategy, they typically consider ESG ratings from over three agencies when creating their models.

-The report a portfolio manager chooses to base his research on is entirely based on his own preference.
-Here are just some of the most popular third-party ESG reports and rating providers.
+The report a portfolio manager chooses to base his research on is entirely based on his preference.
+Here are some of the most popular third-party ESG reports and rating providers.

 1. Bloomberg ESG Data Service

-Bloomberg offers a rating scale out of 100, while also providing scores from third-party rating agencies including Sustainalytics, RobecoSam, and ISS Quality Score.
+Bloomberg offers a rating scale of 100 while providing scores from third-party rating agencies, including Sustainalytics, RobecoSam, and ISS Quality Score.

-The company evaluates companies on an annual basis while collecting public ESG information companies disclose to them through CSR reports, websites, annual reports, public sources, and company direct contact.
+The company evaluates companies annually while collecting public ESG information they disclose through CSR reports, websites, annual reports, public sources, and company direct contact.

-The company’s ESG data covers over 120 ESG indications including carbon emissions, pollution, community relations, human rights, executive compensation, and shareholder’s rights.
+The company’s ESG data covers over 120 ESG indications, including carbon emissions, pollution, community relations, human rights, executive compensation, and shareholder rights.
 Bloomberg had over 12,200 ESG customers in the past year.

 2. Corporate Knights Global 100

 This Toronto-based company is responsible for publishing the Corporate Knights magazine, which includes a list of the 100 most sustainable companies in the world.
-Corporate Knights are the largest magazine on sustainability and responsible business in the world.
+Corporate Knights is the world’s largest magazine on sustainability and responsible business.

-Corporate Knights updates their ESG scores annually and rates on a 0 to 100 scale against other companies in the same industry.
+Corporate Knights update their ESG scores annually and rates on a 0 to 100 scale against other companies in the same industry.

-Rankings, which consider 14 key performance indicators including employee management, financial management, and supplier performance, are based on publicly disclosed data with all geographies and industries considered.
+Rankings considering 14 key performance indicators, including employee management, financial management, and supplier performance, are based on publicly disclosed data with all geographies and industries considered.

 3. DowJones Sustainability Index (DJSI)

-This is the first global index to ever track down a company’s sustainability.
-DJSI partners with RobecoSAM for the calculation and publication of ESG indices.
+This is the first global index to track a company’s sustainability.
+DJSI partners with RobecoSAM to calculate and publish ESG indices.
 With a rating scale out of 100, DJSI annually ranks companies with their peers in the same industry.

 The DJSI World Index represents the top 10% of the largest companies in 60 industries.
-Industry-specific questionnaires which cover ESG factors are sent to all participants.
+All participants are sent industry-specific questionnaires covering ESG factors.

-This company offers institutional investors a myriad of ESG solutions to help them integrate and develop responsible investment practices in their investment decisions.
+This company offers institutional investors myriad ESG solutions to help them integrate and develop responsible investment practices in their investment decisions.

-The ISS Quality Score rating scale ranks from 1st to 10th decile, analyzing 200 factors that are divided into four pillars: shareholder rights, board structure, audit & risk oversight, and compensation or remuneration.
+The ISS Quality Score rating scale ranks from 1st to 10th decile, analyzing 200 factors divided into four pillars: shareholder rights, board structure, audit & risk oversight, and compensation or remuneration.

 Scores in the 1st decile show higher quality governance practices and lower governance risk, while scores in the 10th decile show higher governance risk.